 Water Disinfectants and Oxidants

-150 years ago, chlorine was first introduced as a water disinfectant.
-Back then, it was the only choice for treating drinking water.
-Today, there are many more water disinfectants.
-This list includes ozone, hydrogen peroxide, chlorine dioxide, potassium monopersulfate (KMPS), UV radiation.
-Each of these disinfectants has a different strength and suitable for different applications.
-They are all effective for disinfecting water, and avoid some of the complications associated with the use of chlorine.
+150 years ago, chlorine was the only option for treating drinking water.
+Today, many more water disinfectants are available.
+This list includes ozone, hydrogen peroxide, chlorine dioxide, potassium monopersulfate (KMPS), and UV radiation.
+Each of these disinfectants has a different strength and are suitable for different applications.
+They are all effective at water disinfection and avoid some of the complications associated with chlorine.

 Chlorine dioxide is an advanced disinfectant for water and wastewater treatment, as well as for disinfecting swimming pools.
 Unlike chlorine, chlorine dioxide does NOT produce carcinogenic compounds as a by-product of disinfection.
 For drinking water, chlorine dioxide is better than regular chlorine.
 Chlorine dioxide has a long-lasting effect through residual concentration – something that neither ozone nor UV can provide.